arendjantetteroo/mandrill-bundle/README.md

 $ composer require shareworks/mandrill-bundle
 ```

-Add the bundle to the `app/AppKernel.php` file:
+Add the bundle and JMSSerializerBundle to the `app/AppKernel.php` file:

 ```php
 class AppKernel extends Kernel